gishub/ago-tools/README.md

 ## Instructions

 1. Fork and then clone the repo.
 2. Run and try the samples.

 ## Installation

-1. Unzip into a folder such as C:/myscripts
-2. Change the directory name from C:/myscripts/ago-tools-master to C:/myscripts/agoTools (name must not have dashes).
-3. Then do one of the following: A) add that directory to your system path -OR- B) append the directory at runtime using the sys module in python:

-        import sys
-        sys.path.append('c:/myscripts')
+To install the package, run `setup.py` from the command line.
+This should copy it to your python's site-package folder as agoTools.

+`c:\ago-tools>python.exe setup.py install`

 ## Samples
 ### Admin Class